ambroiseodt/itl/apps/large_scale/README.md

 ## Overview
 This folder contains:
 - ```data```: databases creation
-- ```Training```: supervised finetuning with in-weight and in-tool settings Launches multi-turn or in-weight fine-tuning
+- ```training/```: supervised finetuning with in-weight and in-tool settings Launches multi-turn or in-weight fine-tuning
 - ```Evaluation```: evaluation with factual recall accuracy, Hellaswag generalization and KL divergence to a reference model
 - ```plots/```: evaluation results aggregation and plots generation